JayMass5800/HabitV8/STORE_DESCRIPTIONS.md

 Seamlessly integrate with your device calendar to visualize habit completions alongside your daily schedule.
 See your progress at a glance with our beautiful calendar view.

 **🏥 HEALTH INTEGRATION**
 Connect with HealthKit and Health Connect to enhance your habit tracking experience.
-We access specific health data types only to support your chosen habits:
+We access only 6 essential health data types to minimize permissions while providing powerful habit insights:
 • Steps data to automatically track walking/running habits and provide step count insights
-• Heart rate monitoring during workouts to help optimize fitness habits and exercise intensity
+• Active energy burned to correlate with fitness habits and exercise intensity
-• Sleep data to correlate with sleep hygiene habits and bedtime routines
+• Sleep duration to optimize sleep hygiene habits and bedtime routines
+• Water intake tracking to support hydration habits and daily goals
-• Exercise/workout data to automatically mark fitness habits as complete
+• Mindfulness sessions to automatically complete meditation habits
-• Water intake tracking to support hydration habits All health data remains on your device and is used solely to provide personalized habit insights and automatic tracking features.
+• Weight data to support weight management and health habits All health data remains on your device and is used solely to provide personalized habit insights and automatic tracking features.

 **🎨 BEAUTIFUL DESIGN**